Bedfordshire Birding in October

 Arrivals of thrushes can occur in waves dependent on weather conditions with earlier in the month arrivals of the characteristic smaller, greyer Song Thrushes from northern Europe, then Redwings, Robins and, towards the end of the month, Fieldfares.
 Any autumn Ring Ouzels are most likely to move with the Fieldfares, maybe lingering on a hilltop or amongst the larger areas of berry-bearing shrubs where the arriving birds drop in to feed.

 Finch flocks on the move and feeding in the woods and fields may include the first Bramblings, an increase in Siskins and the first Redpolls, now virtually absent in summer, for some months.
 Visible migration watches have also revealed a few Hawfinches moving through in recent late autumns which will be high on the wish list of optimistic watchers climbing the hills in the mornings.
-Top of the wish list may be a county first Richards Pipit or Common Rosefinch though a very thorough description to get through the rarities committee could prove tricky unless the bird is on the ground.
+Top of the wish list may be a county first Richards Pipit or a twitchable Common Rosefinch (following the first in an inaccessible garden) though a very thorough description to get through the rarities committee could prove tricky unless the bird is on the ground.

 Regular observations on our larger lakes will reveal arrivals of increasing numbers of wintering duck species, Teal, Wigeon, Shoveler and diving ducks being the most visible.
 Bewick’s and Whooper Swans are visitors most autumns when poor visibility in particular may bring us some birds that were intending to make an arrival on the Ouse Washes.
 Similar conditions would be needed to encourage a lost skein of Pink-footed Geese to become visible, probably passing through our airspace as they aim for the Norfolk coast.